 Step 1: Establish Your Medical Practice Marketing Foundation

 Where to start?
-You need a solid foundation for patients to learn about who you are, what you offer and make a decision.
-There are three channels that form the foundation of this strategy – your website, business listings for your practice AND doctors on sites like Google, and reviews and testimonials from existing patients.
+You need a solid foundation for patients to learn about who you are, what you offer, and make a decision.

 Let’s explore each in a bit more depth.